DattCMohan/iste264group7_2/hifi_evaluation.md

 ideas for things to change
 1. returning users to housing and dining automatically opened housing, maybe have it on the application tab so they notice that they can select either housing or dining -- eliminates the issue where they left that page after cancelling housing and then had to go back to same page for meal plan
 2. Save and exit and save and continue could be confusing. maybe need to go back and just have a save button and a continue button, with a popup when you leave to go to mealplan from housing. maybe an x in the corner so its not as easy to just exit out.
+3. modify and cancel seems to be less confusing now that housing and dining are separated...
+I dont think the separation is causing confusion, just the exit button.
+Also the fact that its not 'fully' functional as a website